 Eat More Fruits and Veggies

 Fruits and veggies are sources of natural vitamins and minerals.
-They also a source of natural water for hydration.
+They are also a source of natural water for hydration.
 Not to mention fiber, to help things move through more effectively!
 Increasing consumption of a variety of fruits and vegetables is a good idea.
 Preferably, choose organic or at least versions with low-spray so that you are not consuming more pesticides!

 Avoid overly sweet fruits if you are concerned about yeast issues, and don’t do juices (especially sweet juices).
 Although natural sugar is certainly better than refined sugar, too much can be hard on your body.